-Treatment Priority 3: Moderate risk species (CONTAINMENT species within containment lines) or ESTABLISHED species on or near sites of high value or with high potential to spread.
+Treatment Priority 3: Moderate risk species that are a priority to Contain and are inside containment areas or are a priority for Strategic Control on or near sites of high value or with high potential to spread.

 - Sites will be considered based on land use value including topographical features, livestock use, ecological and wildlife habitat values, spread vectors (e.g. waterways, utility corridors, road, trails), and adjacent areas at risk. - Infestations along trails receiving high seasonal use, habitats for species at risk, and areas near hay production are examples of locations that may be a high priority for treatment.